 The Brother Solutions Center (http://solutions.brother.com) is your one stop resource for all your machine needs.
-Download the latest drivers and utilities for your printers, read the FAQs and troubleshooting tips or learn about special printing solutions in the 'Solutions' and 'Customer Education' sections.
+Download the latest drivers and utilities for your printers, read the FAQs and troubleshooting tips.

 Some Brother machine models are network ready as standard.
 Other Brother printers can be upgraded with an optional Network Print Server.